vmueller13/Crowdfunding-Analysis-with-Excel/README.md

   * We could use a pie chart to show the distribution of categories or parent categories or we could also utilize a scatterplot with a trendline to show the trends in the successful or failed campaigns.

 <ins>Challenges</ins>
+While I was able to complete most of the asks for this challenge, I struggled with being able to code in the added columns.
+I tried several variations of the formulas and ended up hard coding in the Category and Subcategory columns.
+After reviewing the VBA documentation online and reaching out to my TA for support, I have a better understanding of how to complete this task.